 Kielbasa: A smoked sausage that has a savory flavor with a slight smokiness.
 It works great in this dish, but you could also use other smoked sausages, such as andouille or chorizo, for something different.

 Apples: Pick apples according to your taste.
-Granny Smith provides a tart counterpoint, while Honeycrisp or Fuji offer sweetness to balance the savory sausage.
+Granny Smith is tart, and Honeycrisp or Fuji are sweet, to counter the savory sausage.

-Brown Sugar: Brown sugar deepens the sweetness and creates a slight caramel flavor.
-The amount of Agave is flexible depending on how sweet you want it.
+Brown Sugar: Brown sugar intensifies the sweetness and adds a hint of caramel.
+Adjust the amount of Agave based on how sweet you like it.

 Apple Cider: Apple cider adds a bit of tang, and apple-forward flavor to the sauce.
 If you don’t have cider, the apple juice will work the same.